tempdev-bit/snow.attic/README.md

 - Prints generated public URL on startup.
 - Sets custom response header to avoid ngrok browser warnings:
   - `ngrok-skip-browser-warning: true`

-#### ❌ Notes on Ngrok
-- Not required for local usage.
-- Adds convenience for temporary web access.
-- Ngrok usage can be disabled by omitting its import or token.

 ---